 Most of my time in Chiang Dao was spent doing something beautifully simple: riding.

-I never followed a strict map or planned itinerary.
-Instead, I rented a scooter and followed whichever road looked interesting—quiet lanes winding between rice paddies, forest roads shaded by bamboo and teak, and narrow rural tracks that looped slowly around the valley floor.
+I never followed a strict map or planned itinerary—something this Chiang Dao guide reflects throughout.
+Instead, I rented a scooter and followed whichever road looked interesting: quiet lanes winding between rice paddies, forest roads shaded by bamboo and teak, and narrow rural tracks that loop slowly around the valley floor.
 Most of these roads were nearly empty, aside from the occasional farmer, schoolkids on bicycles, or a wandering water buffalo crossing the road.

 The landscape changed constantly as I rode.
 In the wet season, the rice fields reflected the sky like mirrors; later in the year they turned golden as harvest approached.
 Small Lisu and Karen villages appeared between fields, with wooden houses raised on stilts and flowering plants spilling into the yards.